UCLA’s Juzang could be first Asian American NBA lottery pick

 “He’s more of a scorer than a shooter and I think that’s what he got labeled at Kentucky,” UCLA coach Mick Cronin said.
 “I wanted him to get rid of that mindset.
 We really worked hard on his mid-range and him going to the basket.
 He’s grown immensely.”

-Juzang’s length and skill set have him projected as a possible lottery pick in next year’s NBA draft.
+Juzang’s length and skill set have him projected as a possible NBA lottery pick.
 It will be history if he is.

+Rex Walters, who’s mother is Japanese, was a first-round NBA draft pick in 1993.
+Jeremy Lin was a standout at Harvard before his Linsanity days in the NBA and lengthy professional career.

 Arizona State’s Remy Martin had a stellar four-year career in the desert and Jordan Clarkson, who is also Filipino American, has a steady NBA career going after playing at Tulsa and Missouri.